Kansas Department of Agriculture, Division of Water Resources

 The Division of Water Resources within the Kansas Department of Agriculture governs the use and allocation of the state's water resources; regulates the construction of dams, levees and other changes to streams; represents Kansas on its four interstate river compacts; and coordinates the National Flood Insurance Program in Kansas.
 These responsibilities are accomplished through the administration of 30 state laws, including the Kansas Water Appropriation Act, Groundwater Management District Act, Obstructions in Streams, and the Levee Law.

 The Division of Water Resources is one of several state agencies managing the state's water resources.
 Its role is principally regulatory.
-Other agencies and their roles associated with water include the Kansas Department of Health and Environment (water quality regulation); Kansas Water Office (water planning and policy); and the Division of Conservation (soil and water conservation projects).
+Other agencies and their roles associated with water include the Kansas Department of Health and Environment (water quality regulation), Kansas Water Office (water planning and policy), and the Division of Conservation (soil and water conservation projects).

 The chief engineer leads the Division of Water Resources.
-Earl Lewis has served as chief engineer since 2020, being the sixth chief engineer since the Division’s inception.
+Earl Lewis has served as chief engineer since 2020, being the sixth chief engineer since the division's inception.
 The Division of Water Resources is organized around three programs: Water Appropriation, Water Structures, and Water Management Services.
 The Division of Water Resources is headquartered in Manhattan, Kansas, with field office locations in Topeka, Stafford, Stockton, and Garden City.

 History

-1927-1951
+1927–1951

 The Division of Water Resources was created in 1927, which effectively consolidated the Kansas Water Commission of 1917 and the Division of Irrigation of 1919.
 George S. Knapp, who had been appointed state irrigation commissioner, became the first chief engineer in 1927.
 Under his 32 years of service, various laws were enacted, including the Levee Law (1929), Obstructions in Streams (1929), Water Storage Law (1941), and the Kansas Water Appropriation Act (1945).
 Also signed at this time were the Republican River Compact (1943) and the Arkansas River Compact (1949).

-1951-1972
+1951–1972

-In 1951, Robert V. Smrha became the second chief engineer and served for 21 years.
+In 1951, Robert V. Smrha became the second chief engineer, and served for 21 years.
 Under his administration there were major amendments to the Kansas Water Appropriation Act in 1957 that addressed water right changes and filing requirements.
 In addition, the Kansas-Oklahoma Arkansas River Compact (1966) and the Big Blue River Compact (1971) were signed.
 In 1972 the Groundwater Management District Act was enacted.

-1972-1983
+1972–1983

-Guy E. Gibson was the third chief engineer, who served from 1972 to 1983.
+Guy E. Gibson was the third chief engineer, and served from 1972 to 1983.
 Under Gibson, Groundwater Management District Numbers 1, 2, 3, 4, and 5 were formed in Kansas from 1973 to 1976.
 Major amendments to the Groundwater Management District Act occurred in 1978, which added a process to allow for the creation of intensive groundwater use control areas.
-This addition to the statutes provided the chief engineer authority to implement more comprehensive corrective control provisions for water supply protection when local conditions require it or by the request of local stakeholders.
+This addition to the statutes gave the chief engineer authority to implement more comprehensive corrective control provisions for water supply protection when local conditions require it or by the request of local stakeholders.
 Intensive groundwater use control areas were designated in McPherson in 1980 and the Pawnee River Valley in 1981.
 In addition, the enactment of the Water Plan Storage Act (1974) and the Water Transfer Act (1983) occurred under Gibson’s administration.